 Can betta fish eat goldfish food?

-Yes, betta fish can eat goldfish food, and it doesn’t have a problem digesting it; however, don’t feed your betta with goldfish food too often.
+Yes, betta fish can eat some goldfish food; however, don’t feed your betta with goldfish food too often.
 Betta’s diet requires lots of protein, and goldfish food won’t satisfy betta’s dietary needs.

 Can you feed goldfish betta fish food?